Rangely, Colorado: Geography

 According to the United States Census Bureau, the town has a total area of 4.0 sqmi, all of it land.

 The terrain is mountain desert and is dry for most of the year.

 Climate

 According to the Köppen Climate Classification system, Rangely has a cold semi-arid climate, abbreviated "BSk" on climate maps.
-The hottest temperature recorded in Rangely was 108 F on June 21, 1974, while the coldest temperature recorded was -37 F on February 15, 1895 and January 2, 1952.
+The hottest temperature recorded in Rangely was 108 F on June 21, 1974, while the coldest temperature recorded was -37 F on February 15, 1895, and January 2, 1952.

 History

-The land is what makes the town of Rangely's history interesting.
+The land is what makes the town of Rangely's interesting.
 The land is the base from which all human events unfold, whether it is the geology that brought the miners and oil men, or the water that brought the Fremonts, the Utes, the explorers, the ranchers.